pjarnhus/DataScienceGym/README.md

 Each Jupyter Notebook in the main folder contains five assignments.
 The first four assigments are centred around a topic, while the fifth assigment purposefully off-topic.
 Usually the fifth is some nifty little trick, which may come in handy in a data science workflow.

 ## Getting started
 In order to get started you need a python installation and Jupyter Notebooks.
-It is assumed, that you have this and knows how to work with it.
+It is assumed, that you have this and know how to work with it.
 After that you can merely take the notebooks one at a time.
+If you do not have python installed, the [Anaconda distribution](https://www.anaconda.com/download/) can be recommended.

 Should you get stuck, there is a corresponding notebook in the solutions folder with a worked through example.